iscoutto/fesa-csharp/README.md

 # c-poo
-💾 Object Oriented Exercises in C#
+Object-oriented exercises in C# developed during the third semester of the Computer Engineering Course.